Every startup can benefit from having a mentor.

 Does that mean that there’s no value in talking to mentors from other industries?

-Skills are transferable and that there’s no shortage of people who made their name in one industry before moving into another.
+Skills are transferable and there’s no shortage of people who made their name in one industry before moving into another.
 Just look at Elon Musk, who’s involved in everything from private spaceflight to electric cars and hyperloops.

 But if you’re looking to maximize the bang for your buck, it’s always best to find a startup mentor that can deliver actionable advice right out of the gate.